-heart attack risk calculator to estimate your risk of having a heart attack
+Things that increase your risk of a heart attack include:

 Women and heart disease

-See the topic Women and Coronary Artery Disease for more information on risk, symptoms, and prevention of heart disease.
+See the topic Heart Disease and Stroke in Women: Reducing Your Risk for more information on risk, symptoms, and prevention of heart disease and stroke.

 For information on how to prevent a heart attack, see the Prevention section of this topic.